LukasSkywalker/knife-scaleway/README.md

                                       --solo
 ```

-#### With your custom external bootstrapping script or without chef at all
+#### C. With your custom external bootstrapping script or without chef at all

 This will just create a droplet and return its IP-address.
 Nothing else.
 You can now run your custom solution to provision the droplet.